clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 ## Abstract

-Clocktower is a decentralized protocol for subscriptions and payments.
-Providers and subscribers collaborate off-chain for the initial set-up and third-party agents are financially incentivized to call the protocol contract regularly.
-This system allows for regular payments to be processed into the future with this V1 allowing up to daily granularity.
-This whitepaper will explore the economic mechanisms and code behind the protocol.
+Clocktower is a decentralized protocol for recurrent payments.
+This system allows Providers and Subscribers to collaborate off-chain for the initial set-up and third-party agents (known as Callers) are financially incentivized to check the protocol contract regularly new due transactions.
+Clocktower allows for scheduled payments to be processed in the future in a way that is current unavailable in smart contract blockchains.
+This document will explore the economic mechanisms and code behind the protocol.
 Test

 ## 1. Introduction